bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 ## Instantiating type class members

 So far that was pretty simply.
-The `Measurable` type class is just a trait with a single method.
-In fact, all the typeclases we define will simply be traits.
+All we did was define a trait with a single method.
 Now you might complain: *Traits are just Scala's versions of interfaces[^1].
-So how is a type class different from an interface?* Type classes are different in how we use them.
+So how is a type class different from an interface?* Well, for starters, we're actually not done with the type class definition.
+But more importantly, type classes are different in how we use them.
 Rather than extending them, we'll implement them *implicitly*.

 Suppose we wanted to make `Int` a member of `Measurable`.
 Since `Int` is *already defined* elsewhere, we can't change it.